mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Cryptographic Objects

-Each MLS session uses a single ciphersuite that specifies the following values to be used in group key computations:
+Each MLS session uses a single ciphersuite that specifies the following primitives to be used in group key computations:

 * A hash function
 * A Diffie-Hellman group